 PREHEAT oven to 400°F. Line a 9 by 13 baking dish with foil.
 Mist foil with cooking spray.

 STAND taco shells up, side-by-side in the baking dish.
 Fill each one with the beef mixture, dividing evenly.
 Top beef with tomatoes and salsa.
-Top with Cabot Monterey Jack (or Cabot Mexican Shredded cheese, dividing evenly.
+Top with Cabot Monterey Jack (or Cabot 4 Cheese Mexican Cheese), dividing evenly.
 Transfer to the oven and bake until the cheese is melted, 8 to 10 minutes.

 SERVE tacos hot with lettuce and cilantro.

 These were very good.
 I've always heated the shells first and then added the ingredients.
 This is especially good because the cheese gets all gooey.
 You definitely want to eat them all as soon as they are ready as they will get soggy.
 I made mine with shredded chicken instead of the beef – very versatile recipe.